cosmos/ibc/spec/app/ics-028-cross-chain-validation/overview_and_basic_concepts.md

 - **Validator Set Update**: It is a two-part operation, i.e.,
   - update the validator sets of all the consumer chains based on the information obtained from the *provider Staking module* (i.e., the Staking module on the provider chain) on the amount of tokens bonded by validators on the provider chain;
   - and enable the timely completion (cf. the unbonding periods on the consumer chains) of unbonding operations (i.e., operations of unbonding bonded tokens).
 - **Consumer Initiated Slashing**: Enable the provider chain to slash and jail bonded validators that misbehave while validating on the consumer chain.
+- **Reward Distribution**: Enable the distribution of block production rewards and transaction fees from the consumer chains to the validators on the provider chain.

 ### Channel Initialization
 [&uparrow; Back to Outline](#outline)